"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation

 As mentioned above, a decay estimate of the form~\eqref{energy_decay} cannot hold for trapping obstacles.
 However, by relying on analytic continuation of the frequency-domain resolvent into a strip surrounding the real-axis in the complex frequency domain $\omega$, exponential decay (of a different character than expressed in~\eqref{energy_decay}; see \Cref{ralston}) has been established for certain trapping geometries~\cite{Ikawa:82,Ikawa:88,Fahry:91}.
-In view of previous work leading to results of exponential decay, even for trapping geometries, the question may arise as to whether the results of superalgebraically fast convergence presented in this paper could actually be improved to imply, for example, exponentially fast decay for trapping geometries which merely satisfy a $q$-growth condition.
+In view of previous work leading to results of exponential decay, even for trapping geometries, the question may arise as to whether the results of super-algebraically fast convergence presented in this paper could actually be improved to imply, for example, exponentially fast decay for trapping geometries which merely satisfy the $q$-growth condition.
 A definite answer in the negative to such a question is provided in~\cite[Thm.\ 1]{Ikawa:85}.
-This contribution exhibits an example for which, consistent with earlier general suggestions~\cite[p.\ 158]{Lax:67}, the sequence of imaginary parts of the pole-locations of the scattering matrix in the complex plane tends to zero as the corresponding sequence of real parts tends to infinity; clearly such a domain cannot exhibit exponential decay in view of the Paley-Wiener theorem~\cite[Thm.\ I]{PaleyWiener:34}.
+This contribution exhibits an example for which, consistent with earlier general suggestions~\cite[p.\ 158]{Lax:67}, the sequence of imaginary parts of the pole-locations of the scattering matrix in the complex plane tends to zero as the corresponding sequence of real parts tends to infinity; clearly, such a domain cannot exhibit exponential decay in view of the Paley-Wiener theorem~\cite[Thm.\ I]{PaleyWiener:34}.
 In detail, the example presented in~\cite{Ikawa:85} concerns a domain $\Omega$ consisting of a union of two disjoint convex obstacles, where the principal curvature of each connected component vanishes at the closest point between the obstacles.
-For such a trapping domain reference~\cite{Burq:98} provides the only previous applicable decay result namely, the general-obstacle inverse polylogarithmic decay, based on regions of the complex-$\Omega$ plane for which the resolvent operator provably has no poles.
-The real-$\omega$ decay analysis presented in this paper provides significant progress, as it establishes super-algebraic decay for a wide range of obstacles not previously treated by classical scattering theory, including the aforementioned vanishing-curvature example~\cite{Ikawa:85} and the connected and significantly more strongly trapping structures depicted in \Cref{fig:3d_connected_trapping}, for which the trapped rays form a set of positive volumetric measure.
+Reference~\cite{Burq:98} provides a general-obstacle inverse polylogarithmic decay estimate that is the only previous decay result applicable to such a trapping domain.
+In view of this background it may be suggested that the real-$\omega$ decay analysis presented in this paper provides significant progress, as it establishes super-algebraic decay for a wide range of obstacles not previously treated by classical scattering theory, including the aforementioned vanishing-curvature example~\cite{Ikawa:85} and the connected and significantly more strongly trapping structures depicted in \Cref{fig:3d_connected_trapping}, for which the trapped rays form a set of positive volumetric measure.